fudge88/foodtopia/README.md

 ## Improvements

-- to add
+- Modal to confirm deletion
-- to add
+- Ability to create a menu planner
+- Adding a secured login
-- to add
+- Allowing the user to create and add their own recipes
+- Adding a star rating based on real reviews

 ## Screenshots